MotherOfProgrammers/TextToSpeech/README.md

 This Text To Speech Script Was Created By Python3.

-Working Only For Windows And Python V3 To More
+Working Only For Windows And Python V3 To More!

 Commands To Run